wagnerhsu/project-sql-server-samples/samples/features/security/ledger/sql-server/README.md

 1. Show how ledger captures history information in the updatable ledger table
     1. Pieter has been asked to change the Home Country Odds for the game with ID 1.
 Run `code cell 2` in the Notebook to update the record.
     1. Run `code cell 3` in the Notebook to show the history of the updated record.
-Explain that updates are stored as 2 records.
+Explain that updates are stored as 2 records in the history table.
 A delete of the old version and an insert of the new version of the row.

 1. Show how append-only ledger table works and how ledger helps investigate tampering by DBAs.
     1. Michael, who is an internal auditor, performs a routine review of changes in the Worldcup database.
 As his first step, Michael runs the ledger verification to be sure he can trust the data he’s going to examine.
 Run `code cell 4` to execute the verification stored procedure.
-The result should be "Success"!
+The result should be "Ledger verification succeeded."
     1. Pieter wants to maliciously increase his payout for the game he betted on.
 Run `code cell 5 and 6` to try to update the record.
 Explain that update on an append-only ledger table is blocked.
     1. Pieter thinks he's smart and tampers with the data directly into the data file by using a stored procedure.
 Do not run `code cell 7` because the stored procedure does not exists.
     1. Michael, reviews the Worldcup database again after the tournament is over.
 He noticed that the verification procedure failed.
-Observe the results of code cell 8 to see evidence of tampering in a database ledger. **DO NOT RUN** the cell just review the pre-run results to see tampering in action.
+Observe the results of `code cell 8` to see evidence of tampering in a database ledger. **DO NOT RUN** the cell just review the pre-run results to see tampering in action.
-    1. Review the history of the transaction and show to the audience that you can verify which transactions cannot be trusted. **DO NOT RUN** the cell just review the pre-run results.
+    1. Review the history of the transaction and show to the audience that you can verify which transactions cannot be trusted.
+Observe the results of `code cell 9` but **DO NOT RUN** the cell just review the pre-run results.

 ## Key Takeaways